Mauricio Suarez

-Mauricio Suárez is a Spanish anglophone philosopher who specialises in philosophy and history of the natural sciences.
+Mauricio Suárez is a Spanish philosopher who specialises in philosophy and history of the natural sciences.

+Education and career

 He earned a BSc in astrophysics from the University of Edinburgh (1991), and an MSc and a PhD in philosophy of science from the London School of Economics (1992 and 1997 respectively).
 His doctoral thesis was on "Models of the world, data-models and the practice of science: The semantics of quantum theory".
 He currently holds a professorship (Cátedra, with habilitation / acreditación in 2009) in Logic and Philosophy of Science at Complutense University of Madrid.